Understanding your local community and your workforce.

 - Providing a telephone compatible with a hearing aid – a sound amplifier is included so that people with hearing impairments can use it.
 Re-allocating telephone tasks to a colleague – it may be more appropriate to re-allocate any telephone tasks to colleagues.

-- Holding meetings in quiet spaces – ensuring that there is minima background noise can support someone with a hearing impairment to fully participate in a meeting.
+- Holding meetings in quiet spaces – ensuring that there is minimal background noise can support someone with a hearing impairment to fully participate in a meeting.

 - Accommodating a sign language interpreter, by including an extra chair in meetings.